-The characteristics of polychlorinated dibenzo-p-dioxins and polychlorinated dibenzofurans (PCDD/Fs) and chlorobenzenes (CBzs) in flue gas and fly ash at the outlet of the furnace, outlet of the high-temperature superheater, inlet of the semi-dry scrubber and the stack after the APCD has been studied.
+We examined the characteristics of polychlorinated dibenzo-p-dioxins and polychlorinated dibenzofurans (PCDD/Fs) and chlorobenzenes (CBzs) in the flue gas and fly ash of a municipal solid-waste incinerator in four locations: the outlet of the furnace, the outlet of the high-temperature superheater, the inlet of the semi-dry scrubber and the stack after air pollution control device (APCD) processing.
 Both PCDD/Fs and CBzs were mostly formed at low temperatures.
-The dominant PCDD/Fs generated in the gaseous phase were 23478-PeCDF and TCDF, and 124-TrCBz was the major CBz in both gaseous and solid phase.
-More PCDD/Fs were found in the solid phase with the decrease of temperature, while CBzs were at the opposite trend.
-Furthermore, activated carbon with low surface area and mesoporous volume showed low flue gas removal efficiencies of PCDD/Fs and CBzs in flue gas.
+The dominant PCDD/Fs generated in the gaseous phase were 23478-PeCDF and TCDF, and 124-TrCBz was the major CBz in both the gaseous and solid phase.
+More PCDD/Fs were found in the solid phase with the decrease of temperature, while CBzs exhibited the opposite trend.
+Furthermore, activated carbon with a low surface area and mesoporous volume showed low flue gas removal efficiencies for PCDD/Fs and CBzs in the flue gas.
 The fraction of PCDD/Fs in the solid phase largely decreased when the flue gas passed through the fabric filter.
-And the memory effects of aged filter could also cause increasing fractions of 234678-HxCDF, 1234678-HpCDF and 1234678-HxCDD.
-Most importantly, the relationships between PCDD/Fs and CBzs in the flue gas and fly ash were analyzed, respectively.
-In the gaseous phase most of CBzs showed high correlation coefficients with PCDD/Fs, especially 123-TrCBz (R2 > 0.8).
-In solid phase the poor correlation coefficients were found between CBzs and PCDD/Fs except 135-TrCBz and 123-TrCBz (R2 = 0.8).
-A remarkable correlation was also found between 124-TrCBz in flue gas and PCDD/Fs in fly ash.
-It was concluded that TrCBzs could be regarded as the best indicator for PCDD/Fs in both flue gas and fly ash.
+Additionally, the memory effects of the aged filters increased the fractions of 234678-HxCDF, 1234678-HpCDF and 1234678-HxCDD.
+Most important, the relationships between PCDD/Fs and CBzs in the flue gas and fly ash were analyzed, respectively.
+In the gaseous phase, most of the CBzs displayed high correlation coefficients with PCDD/Fs, especially 123-TrCBz (R2 > 0.8).
+In the solid phase, low correlation coefficients were found between CBzs and PCDD/Fs except for 135-TrCBz and 123-TrCBz (R2 = 0.8).
+A remarkable correlation was also found between 124-TrCBz in the flue gas and PCDD/Fs in the fly ash.
+We conclude that TrCBzs may be regarded as the best indicator for PCDD/Fs in both flue gas and fly ash.